Damoh district: Transportation

+By Roads
-Damoh is well connected with Roads and Railway.

-NH 34 passing through Damoh District.
-Damoh is connected to Sagar, Bhopal, Jabalpur and Katni through roads.
-A road connects it to Panna via Hatta.
+Damoh is well connected via Roads and Railway.
+NH 34 passes through the Damoh District.
+Damoh is connected to Sagar, Bhopal, Jabalpur, Panna and Katni.

+By Rail

-Katni - Bina railline passing through Damoh District.
-Damoh railway station is major railway station of the district it's is connected it from major city of India.
+Katni - Bina railline passes through the Damoh District.
+The Damoh railway station is a major railway station in the district, connecting it to the major cities of India.
 Nearest Airport is Jabalpur Airport.